kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 **NiFi** requires a running server with a clustered datastore, an administration UI, and persistent state between pipeline executions.
 For organizations that need its drag-and-drop authoring model, that overhead is acceptable.
 For teams that want to write pipeline logic in code, version-control it, and run it as a scheduled job, NiFi's operational footprint is pure cost.

-**Apache Camel** is a powerful integration framework, but it is centered on routing and mediation patterns and requires Spring expertise for non-trivial deployments.
+**Apache Camel** is a powerful integration framework, but it is centered on routing and mediation patterns.
+While it can run standalone or with Quarkus, it is most commonly deployed with Spring Boot for non-trivial use cases.
 It has no concept of a search-specific document model, no run accounting, and no built-in enrichment for search use cases.

 **Spring Batch** is oriented toward database-backed job state, chunk processing, and JVM-managed step sequencing.
 It is well-suited for database-to-database ETL.
 For search ingestion — especially distributed scale-out with Kafka and parallel Workers — it is not a natural fit.